isaacovercast/QuoteWall/README.md

 * "Uniquely gifted for illuminations."
 - Possession & witchcraft in 17th century France (3/19/15)

-"Appearance is a state of mind."

-"Models aren't evidence." - (5/27/15)

 # 2015/2016
-"I wouldn't say it's from lack of trying.
+* "I wouldn't say it's from lack of trying.
 There is some lack of trying."
 (9/24)

-"You can't sample from things that don't exist."
+* "You can't sample from things that don't exist."
 (9/24/15)

-"For some reason they like sex and sometimes they mate wrongly." - A Carvalho (9/30/15)
+* "For some reason they like sex and sometimes they mate wrongly." - A Carvalho (9/30/15)

-"I don't use it, I just advertise it."
+* "I don't use it, I just advertise it."

-"The opportunity to use fancy machines is very attractive to me." - JKass (10/19/15)
+* "The opportunity to use fancy machines is very attractive to me." - JKass (10/19/15)

-"Feasibility shock." - 10/22/15
+* "Feasibility shock." - 10/22/15

-"Hard uncertainty vs soft uncertainty." - 10/22/15 ???
+* "Hard uncertainty vs soft uncertainty." - 10/22/15 ???

-"The problem isn't that you don't have the ingredients, the problem is the cooking." - Jampack
+* "The problem isn't that you don't have the ingredients, the problem is the cooking." - Jampack

-"There are no buffers in life!" - MHick 11/17/15
+* "There are no buffers in life!" - MHick 11/17/15

-"It changes less than it stays the same." - TDoyle 11/30/15
+* "It changes less than it stays the same." - TDoyle 11/30/15

-"I'm not gonna shoot it if I'm not gonna eat it." - RR
+* "I'm not gonna shoot it if I'm not gonna eat it." - RR

-"Taxonomy is a little bit above my paygrade." - MHick 3/3/16
+* "Taxonomy is a little bit above my paygrade." - MHick 3/3/16

-"I don't care about what's cool, I care about what's closest to the truth." - ACarnav 2/9/16
+* "I don't care about what's cool, I care about what's closest to the truth." - ACarnav 2/9/16

-"Complex, heterogeneous, and thus effectively unknown." - JNov 2/16/16
+* "Complex, heterogeneous, and thus effectively unknown." - JNov 2/16/16

-"Pi is classically robust to sample size."
+* "Pi is classically robust to sample size."
 Mhick 2/16

-"Depends on which side of the bed you get out of." - Mhick
+* "Depends on which side of the bed you get out of." - Mhick

-"That's a process that comes about as a function of things happening." - WPearse 3/2/16
+* "That's a process that comes about as a function of things happening." - WPearse 3/2/16

-"Lets model it, man!" - MBlair 3/4/16
+* "Lets model it, man!" - MBlair 3/4/16

-"I don't know if further science would help." - MBlair 3/4/16
+* "I don't know if further science would help." - MBlair 3/4/16

-"It prevents you from exchanging heat with your drink." - Roberta 3/7/16
+* "It prevents you from exchanging heat with your drink." - Roberta 3/7/16

-"What makes a penguin a penguin?" - 3/30/16
+* "What makes a penguin a penguin?" - 3/30/16

-"To go from the sublime to the ridiculous." - LEckhardt - 5/17/16 "Sort of out of sorts." - LEckh
+* "To go from the sublime to the ridiculous." - LEckhardt - 5/17/16
+* "Sort of out of sorts." - LEckh

-"Any model based approach you're gonna have to make some sacrifices." - MHick 5/18/16
+* "Any model based approach you're gonna have to make some sacrifices." - MHick 5/18/16
+* "I'm not drunk I'm just enthusiastic." - Anon 7/22/16

 # Human Evolutionary Genetics
 * "Some description of reality that seems reasonable." - M.Prz 1/19/16